 Pros: Faster and (somewhat) more specific results than with culture tests

-Cons: You get to say ‘lateral flow device’ (kidding); can’t be calibrated; expensive
+Cons: You get to say ‘lateral flow device’ (kidding); individual tests can’t be calibrated; expensive

 Examples: H. Resinae tests

-This may not seem like a big deal, but these lateral flow devices use specific indicator substances that are temperature sensitive, so it’s possible to deactivate the test if you mishandle it (like leave it in a hot truck).
+Now, there is a special calibration test available from the manufacturer, but it can only be done on a single test in a package - which means that if you have a box of ten tests and you calibrate one of them, you still don't know if the others are still "good" or not.
+All of this may not seem like a big deal, but these lateral flow devices use specific indicator substances that are temperature sensitive, so it’s possible to deactivate the test if you mishandle it (like leave it in a hot truck).
 Yet, without calibration, you wouldn’t know the test wasn’t working; all you’d get is a false negative.
-And that’s potentially a big problem, especially when an LFD test slate can cost more than $100 to run.
+And that’s potentially a big problem, especially when an LFD test slate can cost $50-90 (or more) to run.

 Option #3: First-Generation ATP Pen Tests